Rosemary Squires: Fairy Liquid jingle

 In the 1960s, Squires recorded the "Now hands that do dishes …” jingle as part of the Fairy Liquid detergent advertisement.
 It continued to be used until 2000.

+Personal life and death

+Squires returned to live in Salisbury in 1983.
+In 1991, she married Frank Lockyer.
+She continued to perform at local charity events.

+Rosemary Squires died on 8 August 2023, at the age of 94.
+The announcement of her death was not made until 18 September, in the Salisbury Journal.
+Her funeral took place on 25 September.
+Tributes were paid on social media, with founder of Angel Radio, Tony Smith, recalling a time when Squires heard the station in her car and popped in for an impromptu chat on air.

 Awards

 In 1984, Squires was awarded the Gold Badge of Merit by the British Academy of Songwriters, Composers and Authors.

 Squires was made a Member of the Order of the British Empire in 2004 for her services to music and charity.

 In 2012, she was awarded the British Music Hall Society's Lifetime Achievement Award.

-Personal life

-Squires returned to live in Salisbury in 1983.
-In 1991, she married Frank Lockyer.
-As of 2015, she continues to perform at local charity events.